Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 Research tips: Locating plans for a property can be difficult as houses may not be numbered in the register and it can simply say 'house in Grovehill Road' for example.
 Early plans can also vary considerably in their quality and condition.
 You may need to check a number of original plans to identify the correct property.

 Other sources: Building plans and registers can be found in various local authority collections.
 Plans for April 1974 onwards have been retained by Building Control service at East Riding of Yorkshire Council, held in County Hall, Beverley.
-See maps research and books for a booklist to help researching with maps.

 What is it?
 Parliament required plans relating to public works schemes to be submitted after 1794, however initially this related only to canals.
 It was gradually extended to include roads, bridges, railways, tramways, piers, docks, drainage and also water, electricity and gas supplies.
-The majority of records relate to 1795-1930s, and you can view a list of our collection in our online catalogue.
+The majority of records relate to 1795-1930s, and you can view a list of our collections in our online catalogue.

 What we have: Copies of these plans were deposited with the local Clerk of the Peace and are part of the East Riding Quarter Sessions collection.

 Research tips: Old maps are a valuable source of information when researching the development of rural communities.
 They are particularly useful for showing land ownership and major changes in the rural landscape.
 The deposited plan shows the land affected by the scheme and the accompanying book of reference gives details about ownership and the land plots concerned.
-Be aware, the plans relate to proposed schemes and some of these were not completed.
+Be aware, that the plans relate to proposed schemes and some of these were not completed.

 Other sources: A complete set is also held at The Parliamentary Archives, House of Lords Record Office, in London.
-See maps research and books for a booklist to help researching with maps.

 What is it?
 Advice on how to use maps in your research.